-This indicator repeats information from the 2008 Indicators of School Crime and Safety report.
+This indicator repeats information from the 2009 Indicators of School Crime and Safety report.
 For more information: Tables 11.1, 11.2, and 11.3 and DeVoe and Kaffenberger (2005), (http://nces.ed.gov/pubs2005/2005310.pdf).

-27 "At school" includes the school building, on school property, on a school bus, or going to and from school.
-28 Bullying includes being made fun of; being the subject of rumors; being threatened with harm; being pushed, shoved, tripped, or spit on; being pressured into doing things did not want to do; excluded; and having property destroyed on purpose.
+28 "At school" includes the school building, on school property, on a school bus, or going to and from school.

+29 Bullying includes being made fun of; being the subject of rumors; being threatened with harm; being pushed, shoved, tripped, or spit on; being pressured into doing things did not want to do; excluded from activities on purpose; and having property destroyed on purpose.

-29 Cyber-bullying includes students who responded that another student posted hurtful information about the respondent on the Internet; made unwanted contact by threatening or insulting the respondent via instant messaging; or made unwanted contact by threatening or insulting the respondent via text (SMS) messaging.
+30 Cyber-bullying includes students who responded that another student posted hurtful information about the respondent on the Internet; made unwanted contact by threatening or insulting the respondent via instant messaging; or made unwanted contact by threatening or insulting the respondent via Short Message Service (SMS) text messaging.
 The latter category did not meet statistical standards to be reported separately.